Shawnee language: Case

 Similar interactions of inverse and obviation are found below.
-In Shawnee, third person animate beings participate in obviation, including grammatically animate nouns that are semantically inanimate.
+In Shawnee, third-person animate beings participate in obviation, including grammatically animate nouns that are semantically inanimate.

 Locative affix

 The Shawnee /-eki/ meaning 'in' can be used with either gender.
 This locative affix cliticizes onto the preceding noun, and thus it appears to be a case ending.

 Modality

 The independent and imperative orders are used in independent clauses.
-The imperative order involves an understood second person affecting first or third persons.
+The imperative order involves an understood second person affecting the first or third persons.